Auckland Transport (AT) is trialling dynamic lane controls along Whangaparaoa Road to reduce traffic congestion during peak times.

 We believe that the current phasing of traffic lights will create sufficient gaps to give traffic, pedestrians and cyclists exiting side roads and properties enough time to safely cross or access Whangaparaoa Road.
 The site will also be actively monitored at our control centre and AT will actively manage the phasing of traffic signals to optimise the movement of traffic.
 The change in layout which will split the previous single-file queue along Whangaparaoa Road across two lanes, may also create more gaps.

-Following feedback about easing traffic flow from the Hibiscus and Bays Local Board as well as the local community, we are investigating the possibility of allowing left turns to occur from the kerb side west bound through lane to Silverdale at the Hibiscus Coast Highway intersection.
+Following feedback about easing traffic flow from the Hibiscus and Bays Local Board as well as the local community, left turns from the kerb-side west bound lane to Silverdale at the Hibiscus Coast Highway intersection will be allowed as part of the morning peak trial.

 While the dynamic lane controls on Whangaparaoa Road have been designed to increase efficiency and to trial a valuable tool for addressing congestion on Whangaparaoa Road and across the region, the safety of road users is also a key element of the design.